The New NY.gov

 From the outset of the project, New York State and Code and Theory outlined a clear approach to guide each site's redesign—putting citizens' needs first.

 From design and content structure, to the style and tone in which information is presented, it was a complete overhaul from the inside out:

-With an ecosystem that spans hundreds of independent sites and web applications, New York State and Code and Theory were faced with an important question: How do we introduce our new content to millions of visitors who may not use NY.gov as their entry-point to the New York State web ecosystem?
+With an ecosystem that spans hundreds of independent sites and web applications, we faced an important question: How do we introduce our new content to millions of visitors who may not use NY.gov as their entry point to the New York State web ecosystem?
 The solution was a simple and flexible embeddable navigation that lives across all sites and applications within the NY.gov domain.
 The navigation is designed to simplify user entry points to three core areas while allowing them to dig into specific content on click.
-The navigation is also built on a flexible framework, allowing site managers from across the state a version of the navigation that is compatible with their existing site environments.
+The navigation is also built on a flexible framework, which means it's compatible with existing site environments used by site managers across the state.

 One of the questions we tried to answer at the outset of the project was the common refrain: "How is Government relevant to me?"
 We quickly realized that if we could engineer a way to demonstrate the great things going on in a citizen's neighborhood, it could drive a deeper connection.
 To act on this, we developed localization functionality that leverages a user's IP address or GPS location and data feeds developed as part of the NY Open Data program to provide content relevant to them.
-Information cards about traffic alerts, farmer's markets, and even the location of the nearest DMV, are now surfaced prominently on the homepage.
+Information cards about traffic alerts, farmer's markets, and even the location of the nearest DMV are now surfaced prominently on the homepage.
 Users can also learn about events happening near them, and explore more about the county in which they live on dedicated location-specific pages.
-This localization functionality positions the new NY.gov is the go-to destination for up-to-the-minute information for citizens to discover what's happening near them.
+This localization functionality positions the new NY.gov as the go-to destination for up-to-the-minute information for citizens to discover what's happening near them.

 A NEW BEGINNING

-The new NY.gov launches a new chapter in the way in which Government communicates with its citizens online.
+The new NY.gov launches a new chapter in the way in which government communicates with its citizens online.